-Requests for interpretation of these rules should be submitted via email to the Competition Chair, Andrew Smith at andrew.t.smith@pepperdine.edu.
+Requests for interpretation of these rules should be submitted via email to the coordinator of the Competition, Hannah Neighbors (hannah.neighbors@pepperdine.edu).
 If two or more schools request an interpretation of the same rule, written clarification will be sent via email to all participating schools.
-All interpretations, waivers, consents, assessments of penalties, decisions, and any other action taken shall be at the sole discretion of Pepperdine University School of Law Moot Court Board.
+All interpretations, waivers, consents, assessments of penalties, decisions, and any other action taken shall be at the sole discretion of the Pepperdine Law Moot Court Board.
 The Board will be the ultimate authority regarding the application and interpretation of these Rules, and the administration of the Competition.
 By paying the registration fee and participating in the Competition, all team members commit themselves to follow the above-mentioned rules.